StephenGunawan/odin-recipes/README.md

 # odin-recipes
 A project for recipes webpage through html, css and javascript.
+This project demonstrates basic html skills.